Yucatan's Bird-Watching and Nature Lovers' Dream Eco-Experience at Hacienda Chichen Resort, Chichen Itza, Yucatan, Mexico

 sang all day long to the enjoyment of guests and visiting birders.
 Social flycatcher birds love to perch in the open terraces of the hotel and feed on small berries from many of the trees around the hotel's main arch.
 They nest near water from February to June.

 Yucatan Wren Couple in their breeding grounds.
 See other fauna residents at the Hacienda Chichen Nature ReserveYucatan wren, Campylorhynchus yucatanicus, called "Yan coti" in Maya.
 This endemic bird species is classified as a "near threatened" due to its small limited habitat range in an increasingly developed and fragmented region confined to the northern of Yucatan Peninsula 9including north-west Campeche) in Mexico.
-Yucatan wren birds enjoy scattered bushes, pastures, and the forest busy edges of the Hacienda Chichen's Bird Refuge grounds where they are protected.
+Yucatan wren birds enjoy scattered bushes, pastures, and the forest busy edges of the Hacienda Chichen Bird Refuge grounds where they are protected.
 It borages in pairs and in family groups on the ground, diet is still unknown but possibly eats small grass seeds in low vegetation areas.
 Nests and breeds around March and May in ovoid grass nests inside tall bushes.

 Gray hawks breed at Hacienda Chichen's lush tropical gardens where guests enjoy observing this magnificent raptorGray Hawk, Buteo nitidus, a neo-tropical raptor or bird of